You want your children to remember what they learn, right? You’ve probably even hoped that they’d learn enough to succeed in life.

 In the fifth room, we have rubidium.
 Dorothy’s ruby slippers from The Wizard of Oz is knocking on the hive.

 You can help everyone in your family use this location and rhyme-based memory technique to learn and memorize anything.
 From facts and mathematical figures to foreign language vocabulary and artifacts from Ancient Egypt.
 Being able to recall these in a snap make a huge difference for kids in school.
+And bilingualism is very health for young brains.

 The Minimalist Guide To Making